omidarmat/onLearn/canvas.md

 `drawImage(image, x, y)`: Draws the image specified by the `image` parameter at the coordinates (`x`, `y`).

+# Basic animation

+Since we're using JavaScript to control `<canvas>` elements, it's also very easy to make (interactive) animations.
+In this chapter we will take a look at how to do some basic animations.

+Probably the biggest limitation is, that once a shape gets drawn, it stays that way.
+If we need to move it we have to redraw it and everything that was drawn before it.
+It takes a lot of time to redraw complex frames and the performance depends highly on the speed of the computer it's running on.

+## Basic animation steps

+These are the steps you need to take to draw a frame:

+1. **Clear the canvas** Unless the shapes you'll be drawing fill the complete canvas (for instance a backdrop image), you need to clear any shapes that have been drawn previously.
+The easiest way to do this is using the `clearRect()` method.
+2. **Save the canvas state** If you're changing any setting (such as styles, transformations, etc.) which affect the canvas state and you want to make sure the original state is used each time a frame is drawn, you need to save that original state.
+3. **Draw animated shapes** The step where you do the actual frame rendering.
+4. **Restore the canvas state** If you've saved the state, restore it before drawing a new frame.

+## Controlling an animation

+Shapes are drawn to the canvas by using the canvas methods directly or by calling custom functions.
+In normal circumstances, we only see these results appear on the canvas when the script finishes executing.
+For instance, it isn't possible to do an animation from within a `for` loop.

+That means we need a way to execute our drawing functions over a period of time.
+There are two ways to control an animation like this.

+### Scheduled updates

+First there's the `setInterval()`, `setTimeout()`, and `requestAnimationFrame()` functions, which can be used to call a specific function over a set period of time.

+- `setInterval()`: Starts repeatedly executing the function specified by `function` every `delay` milliseconds.
+- `setTimeout()`: Executes the function specified by `function` in `delay` milliseconds.
+- `requestAnimationFrame()`: Tells the browser that you wish to perform an animation and requests that the browser call a specified function to update an animation before the next repaint.

+If you don't want any user interaction you can use the `setInterval()` function, which repeatedly executes the supplied code.
+If we wanted to make a game, we could use keyboard or mouse events to control the animation and use `setTimeout()`.
+By setting listeners using `addEventListener()`, we catch any user interaction and execute our animation functions.

+# Advanced animation

 # Pixel manipulation with canvas

 Until now we haven't looked at the actual pixels of our canvas.
 With the `ImageData` object you can directly read and write a data array to manipulate pixel data.
 We will also look into how image smoothing (anti-aliasing) can be controlled and how to save images from your canvas.